isomerpages/sportsg-safesport/_faq/Safe Sport Programme.md

 When a sporting organisation becomes a Member Organisation of the Safe Sport Programme, the Safe Sport Commission will manage the independent assessment and referral of complaints/reports which fall under its mandatory jurisdiction.

-##### **2. Is becoming a member of the Safe Sport Programme necessary?**

-National Sports Associations (NSAs) recognised by SportSG will be required to become Member Organisations of the Safe Sport Programme in line with the Singapore National Olympic Council -SportSG National Governing Principles.
-Members and affiliates of the Singapore National Paralympic Council will also be required to adopt the framework.

 ##### **3. What does a Member Organisation need to do to fully implement the Safe Sport Programme?**